2025–26 Danish 2nd Division

+Akademisk Boldklub won the promotion group and were promoted to the 2026–27 Danish 1st Division, together with runners-up Vendsyssel.
+Ishøj IF and FC Helsingør finished in the bottom two of the relegation group and were relegated to the 2026–27 Danish 3rd Division.

-Vendsyssel and FC Roskilde finished the 2024–25 season of the Danish 1st Division in 11th and 12th place, respectively, and were relegated to the 2nd Division.
+Vendsyssel and FC Roskilde had finished the 2024–25 Danish 1st Division in 11th and 12th place and were relegated to the 2nd Division.
 They replaced Aarhus Fremad and Middelfart BK, who were promoted to the 2025–26 Danish 1st Division.

-Brabrand and VSK Aarhus finished the 2024–25 season of the Danish 3rd Division in 1st and 2nd place, respectively, and were promoted to the 2nd Division.
+Brabrand and VSK Aarhus had finished the 2024–25 Danish 3rd Division in 1st and 2nd place and were promoted to the 2nd Division.
 They replaced BK Frem and Nykøbing FC, who were relegated to the 2025–26 Danish 3rd Division.